leon4rd/test/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Remember, the best angle to approach a problem from is the "try" angle.